 There are about 9,000 listed companies in India.
 The Bombay Stock Exchange, which is the biggest Indian bourse, has about 4,200 active member companies.
 The rest are divided between the NSE and a clutch of smaller regional stock markets.

-Experts say while the intention of appointing women was to bring about diversity in the boardroom, naming kin to the board might not add to healthy debate since someone close to a powerful figure in the company would be unwilling to challenge them.
+Experts say while the intention of appointing women was to bring about diversity in the boardroom, naming kin to the board might not add to healthy debate and decision-making since someone close to a powerful figure in the company would be unwilling to challenge them.

 Others feel appointing family members should not necessarily be viewed as negative.